-- They live in Scotland. - They are aged 16 years or over at the time of application. - They access SDS. - They receive a net weekly budget of at least £800.
+- They live in Scotland. - They are aged 16 years or over at the time of application. - They access SDS. - They receive a net weekly budget of at least £800 - Or the applicant's net weekly SDS budget is less than £800 but they have an unpaid carer living in the same home with them who provides a significant amount of unpaid care and who is eligible for a Carers Support Plan.
+This is aimed at applicants who, were it not for the amount of unpaid care received, would meet the £800 Threshold Sum.